British Colonial Auxiliary Forces: Definition

-In the 1850s, the Crimean War highlighted the problems of British military organisation, leading to the abolishment of the Board of Ordnance, with its military corps and various previously civilian transportation, stores, and other departments absorbed by the British Army.
+In the 1850s, the Crimean War highlighted the problems of British military organisation, leading to the abolishment of the Board of Ordnance, with its military corps and previously civilian departments of transportation, stores, etc. being absorbed by the British Army.
 The Indian Mutiny led to the abolishment of the East India Company, with the India Office taking over administration of India.
-The company's military forces were split, with the white units absorbed into the British Army and the native ones composing the Indian Army.
+The company's military forces were split, the white units being absorbed into the British Army and the native ones forming the Indian Army.

-The British Army saw significant change through the latter half of the century, with the British Army Regular Reserve formed in the 1850s, following which, to avoid confusion, the Reserve Forces were generally referred to as the Auxiliary Forces (i.e., auxiliary to, but not part of, the British Army), or as the Local Forces (as they were originally all for home defence).
-With the threat of invasion by France, the Reserve Forces in the British Isles were also re-organised throughout the latter half of the 19th Century, into the first decade of the 20th Century.
+The British Army saw significant change through the latter half of the century.
+The British Army Regular Reserve was formed in the 1850s, following which, to avoid confusion, the Reserve Forces were generally referred to as the Auxiliary Forces (i.e., auxiliary to, but not part of, the British Army) or as the Local Forces (as they were originally all for home defence).
+With the threat of invasion by France, the Reserve Forces in the British Isles were also re-organised throughout the latter half of the 19th century, into the first decade of the 20th century.
 The Militia was re-organised as a voluntary force from the 1850s, and the Volunteer Force restored as a permanent part of the peacetime military establishment.
 Both now included units other than infantry.
 These changes were copied to some degree in the colonial Reserve Forces.
-From the 1870s, administration and funding of the Auxiliary Forces in the British Isles passed from the Lords Lieutenant to the War Office and their units were increasingly integrated into British Army units (new infantry regiments, by example, being formed to include two regular battalions, with one or more Militia battalions and one or more Volunteer Force battalions, all bearing the same regimental name).
+From the 1870s, administration and funding of the Auxiliary Forces in the British Isles passed from the lords lieutenant to the War Office and their units were increasingly integrated into British Army units (new infantry regiments, for example, being formed to include two regular battalions, with one or more Militia battalions and one or more Volunteer Force battalions, all bearing the same regimental name).
 Although the Auxiliary forces remained organised as, and nominally, separate forces (until the Territorial Army was renamed the British Army Reserve in 2014), their being funded by the War Office meant they were also considered parts of the British Army.
 Outside the British Isles, the funding of auxiliary forces remained largely with the local governments.